coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Disadvantages
 +++++++++++++

-* May produce artifacts if samples' density vary rapidly, or if the scattered samples are not uniformly distributed over the inpainting area.
+* May produce artifacts if samples' density vary rapidly, or if the scattered samples are not uniformly distributed over the inpainting area (see figure above).
 * Does not "extrapolate" in query locations outside of the convex hull of the reference data.

 .. _rbf_interpolant: